kodaas/alx-system_engineering-devops/0x00-shell_basics/README.md

 	You are only allowed to use two spaces (and lines) in your script, not more.

 * 103-commas --->> lists all the files and directories of the current directory, separated by commas ``(,)``.

+* school.mgc --->> Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.